A time-varying bivariate copula joint model for longitudinal and time-to-event data: Discussion

-Although our model is more general than the regular joint model, conditional independence given the random effects among longitudinal measurements within a subject is still assumed.
-What happens under the violation of this assumption is still not clear, thus it might be interesting to investigate this issue.
-A more flexible functional mean function is used to capture any non-linear trends in the longitudinal trajectories, but the fixed effect regression parameters and random effects are modelled as fixed in terms of $t.$ In future work, we could also consider modelling these components functionally as in Brown \textit{et al.} (2005)\cite{bro05} and Yao (2007)\cite{yao07}.
-It could also be interesting to develop a similar score test for testing conditional independence given random effects as in Jacqmin-Gadda \textit{et al.} (2010)\cite{jac10}.
-The bivariate Gaussian and $t$ copulas may also be replaced by a family of bivariate Archimedean copulas, if the range of Kendall's $\tau$ are not required to cover $[-1,1]$ .
-One example is the bivariate Clayton copula, whose Kendall's $\tau$ is between -1 and 1 except 0, as used in Emura \textit{et al.} (2017)\cite{als20}.
+Although assuming conditional independence within the longitudinal process, conditional on the random effects, may not be unreasonable given the relatively large gap between the two successive measurement times, what happens under the violation of this assumption is still not clear and it might be interesting to investigate this issue.
+A more flexible non-parametric mean function is used to capture any non-linear trends in the longitudinal trajectories, but the fixed effect regression parameters and random effects are modelled as fixed in terms of $t.$ In future work, we could also consider modelling these components functionally as in Brown \textit{et al.} (2005)\cite{bro05} and Yao (2007)\cite{yao07}.
+It could also be interesting to develop a similar score test for testing the conditional independence on the random effects like in Jacqmin-Gadda \textit{et al.} (2010)\cite{jac10}.